BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 ![Alt text](../docs/IAV_sample_prep.jpg?raw=true "SamplePreparation")

-Sample 6E: Details will be provided by Fadi

-Sample 11E: Details will be provided by Fadi

 ## download these fastq files from our page

 The files with paired reads in fastq format are available for download from:
 (some-data-hosting-place/testdata/raw-seq)

+## or DIY:

+Sample 6E: Details will be provided by Fadi

+Sample 11E: Details will be provided by Fadi

 # Genome preparation